Max Fosh: Stand-up comedy

 Following his YouTube success, in 2021 Fosh toured the UK with his show "Zocial Butterfly", which he had originally written in 2019.
 He then went on to take the show to the Edinburgh Fringe in August 2022, his debut at the festival.
 Isobel Lewis of The Independent rated the performance two out of five stars, said he was "promising" despite lacking the "comedy chops needed for a Fringe show."

+In September 2024, Fosh debuted his show, Loophole, at the Cambridge Corn Exchange.
+In it, Fosh is shown attempting to find loopholes and then exploiting them.
+He has described the shows as, "YouTube video but on stage."
+Loophole has toured internationally in places such as the U.S. in November 2024, Scandinavia in November and December 2024, and Australia in March 2025.

 Other

 On 9 September 2023, Fosh played for the YouTube Allstars in the Sidemen Charity Match.
-He also took part in the 2025 match.
-During both games, he got booked with a yellow card.
-In the 2023 game, he refused the card by showing the referee a UNO reverse card.
-In the 2025 game, Fosh shredded the card.
+He also took part in the 2025 and 2026 match.
+He created a running gag where in each match, he got booked with a yellow card by referee Mark Clattenburg, then destroyed the card.
+In the 2023 match, he refused the card by showing Clattenburg an Uno reverse card.
+In the 2025 match, Fosh shredded the card with a portable shredder.
+In the 2026 match, Fosh burned the card in a magic trick.

 2021 London mayoral candidacy

 Fosh was an independent candidate in the 2021 London mayoral election, which was won by the incumbent, Sadiq Khan.
 Fosh said he ran simply to "wind up" fellow former Harrovian Laurence Fox, who was running as a right-wing candidate for the Reclaim Party, which Fox had recently founded.
 Fosh aimed to get more votes than Fox, but failed to do so, coming second from last.
 Fosh also said he wanted to increase youth turnout.
 Fosh put forward a set of comedic policies and said, "I would make a terrible mayor".